 - All winnings will be made payable by cheque in the name of the entrant only.

-- Entry to the draw can be made by direct debit, standing order, debit / credit card, in person, over the telephone, online, by cheque and, in some areas, by cash.
+- Entry to the draw can be made by direct debit, standing order or debit card, in person, over the telephone, online, by cheque and, in some areas, by cash.

 - Entry can also be made by the purchase of counterfoil raffle ticket (when available).